swimleftproducts/insightor/chrome-extension/data-tagging-app/app/src/readme.md

-# Chrome extension for insightor
+# Chrome extension for data labeling
+This extension allows for the easy labeling of youtube comment data

 # Develpment
 Run in watch mode